 The ECC Student Equity Committee is composed of faculty, staff, and administration and has oversight for the development and implementation of this Student Equity Plan in accordance with ECCCD Board Policy 5300 and in coordination with the planning and implementation of the College’s Student Success and Support Program Plan.
 The Committee made recommendations to appropriate bodies regarding ECC’s Student Equity Plan, along with a host of new student equity recommendations.

 The Plan itself was written with contributions from the Committee and approved by the SCC Board of Trustees on December 15, 2014 in compliance with Title 5 guidelines in Section 54220.

-Student Equity and Achievement expanded the following programs to increase capacity and support more students:
+Student Equity and Achievement supports the following programs to help increase transfer rates, increase capacity and support more students campus wide:

 Location: Student Services Building, Room 174

 (310) 660-3593 x6588